What Is Relationship Selling and How to Use It to Close More B2B Deals

 Just take a look at our Outbound Outliers and ready to go templates.
 Win-win strategy generating leads for our customers, our partners and us!

-• Set triggers for high-intent actions like team invites, usage milestones, or specific integrations.
+- Set triggers for high-intent actions: team invites, usage milestones, specific integrations

-• Follow up with outreach that feels personal and useful.
-Avoid generic “just checking in” messages.
+- Follow up with outreach that feels personal and useful — no generic "just checking in" messages

-• Use product data plus public signals (LinkedIn updates, company info) to tailor your message.
+- Use product data combined with public signals (LinkedIn updates, company info) to tailor your message

-• Make your outreach or touchpoint helpful, not pushy.
-The goal is to guide them, not pressure them.
+- Make your touchpoint helpful, not pushy — guide them, don't pressure them

-“Saw you brought your CS team on board.
-We recorded a 60-second walkthrough on how teams like yours use [Product] to speed up onboarding.
-Pulled a quick example from a company with a similar GTM setup to yours.
-Let me know if you want a hand getting it live.”
+"Saw you brought your CS team on board.
+Recorded a 60-second walkthrough on how teams like yours use [Product] to speed up onboarding — pulled an example from a company with a similar GTM setup.
+Let me know if you want a hand getting it live."

-You don’t need to be everywhere, you simply need to show up meaningfully where it counts.
+You don't need to be everywhere.
+You need to show up meaningfully where it counts by going deep on a few high-leverage channels where your ICP actually spends time.

 1. LinkedIn

 If you're in B2B, LinkedIn is your most scalable relationship-building channel.
-Your buyers are already there, scrolling, reading, and connecting.
-When you show up on LinkedIn the right way, it gives you an edge.
+Your buyers are already there, scrolling, reading, connecting.
+When you show up the right way, it's an edge most teams leave on the table.

 How to send LinkedIn DMs that get responses

-A very common mistake most sales teams make on LinkedIn is pitching cold with generic intros like “I saw we’re in the same space.
-Let’s connect” messages, or using lazy personalization like “I saw you work at Company XYZ“.
+The most common mistake: pitching cold with generic intros or lazy personalization like "I saw you work at Company XYZ."

-• Lead with usefulness: Share something helpful based on what they’re talking about.
-A teardown, podcast snippet, short PDF, or relevant win from someone like them.
+- Lead with usefulness.
+Share something helpful based on what they're actively talking about: a teardown, a relevant win, a short resource.

 b.
 Email Marketing

-The mistake most sales teams make is writing long, feature-heavy walls of text, stuffing emails with 3 CTAs, and generic case studies.
+The most common mistakes are long, feature-heavy walls of text, 3 CTAs, and generic case studies.

-1. Instead of leading with who you are or what your product does, start with something that signals you have done your homework on them—a recent funding round, a hiring spree, a quote they dropped on a podcast, or even a pain point you can guess with high certainty.
-That’s your in.
+- Open with something that signals you've done your homework — a funding round, a hiring spree, a quote from a recent podcast, a pain point you can guess with high certainty.

-2. Then, keep your message sharp and to the point, and write it like you’d say it.
-Nobody talks like, “I hope this email finds you well,” in real life.
+- Keep it sharp and write as you'd actually speak.
+Nobody says "I hope this email finds you well" in real life.

 Here is an email example: